tchoi8/handmadecomputer/Interface/readme.md

 ![](https://farm1.staticflickr.com/679/20823369765_30e3a61dd6_b.jpg =600x)

-Paintings, circuits, and books all make use of repetition.
-Layering shapes or wires or pages, the composition and logic of which allow them to function as a whole.

 Making a computer and building electronic circuits feels like building a tiny city.
 The circuit board is a little urban architecture and its inhabitants a busy traffic of electronic signals.
 Just like cities, memories are made and remembered in the buildings and roads connecting them.